 If you clean out the box once a day or more, a covered cat litter box can be an aesthetically superior alternative to the traditional open litter tray.

-Our Pick For The Best Covered Cat Litter Box: Petphabet Litter Box with Lid – Jumbo Hooded Kitty Litter Pan
+#6 Best Covered: Petphabet Litter Box with Lid – Jumbo Hooded Kitty Litter Pan

 This covered litter box has a spacious interior, so most cats won’t feel cramped while using it.
 It has a transparent hood, allowing you to monitor waste buildup and allowing your cat to observe the outside world.
 It’s available in a range of bright colors.